McDonald takes command of 436th Airlift Wing

 |0

-This work, McDonald takes command of 436th Airlift Wing, by Roland Balik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, McDonald takes command of 436th Airlift Wing [Image 10 of 10], by Roland Balik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT